Intelsat headquarters: Structure

 The design competition and contract were won by Australian architect John Andrews.
+His design for the Intelsat Headquarters includes elements from his previous Callam Offices complex in Canberra, Australia, which was constructed between 1977 and 1981, and features octagonal office "pods" as well as circulation towers and walkways.

 Ground was broken on the project on July 20, 1982, in a rather unusual manner.
 Using a network of four satellites and five earth stations, a signal was radioed around the world two times before it triggered a pre-set explosion at the building site.
 The complex was built in two phases: Phase I was completed in 1984, Phase II in 1988.

 Intelsat's director general and deputy embezzled $5 million during design and construction.